x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/what-s-new-in-exchange-2013-exchange-2013-help.md

   - **Monitor the health of system resources**   Managing workloads based on the health of system resources is new in Exchange 2013.

-  - **Control how resources are consumed by individual users**   Controlling how resources are consumed by individual users was possible in Exchange 2010 (where it’s called user throttling), and this capability has been expanded for Exchange 2013.
+  - **Control how resources are consumed by individual users**   Controlling how resources are consumed by individual users was possible in Exchange 2010 (where it's called user throttling), and this capability has been expanded for Exchange 2013.

 For more information about these features, see [Exchange workload management](exchange-workload-management-exchange-2013-help.md).